karan-monga/TaskGenie/README.md

-# AI Todo
+# Task Genie
-AI todo is a generic todo app that uses GPT as the back end.
+Task Genie is a to-do app that uses GPT as the back end.

 The server is a simple api that can be called to set the state of the JSON 'database' which is stored in memory, this is passed to GPT with a prompt to manipulate that JSON and return with the response.